What To Expect At Your LASIK Consultation

 Cue scary music: Dun, Dun, Duuuunnnn…

-Just kidding.
-There’s nothing scary about this part.
+Just kidding!
+There’s really nothing scary about this part.

-At this time, Pam will organize all the information she has gathered about your eyes and present it Dr. Askew.
-She and Dr. Askew will review the information together and determine which type of surgery is best for you - LASIK or PRK.
+At this time, Pam will organize all the information she has gathered about your eyes and present it one of our highly talented and experience doctors.
+She and your doctor will review the information together and determine which type of surgery is best for you - LASIK or PRK.

 Approximately ten minutes after giving you the drops, your eyes will be fully dilated.
-Dr. Askew will enter the exam room to evaluate the health of your corneas and retinas and the clarity of your intraocular lenses.
+Your doctor will enter the exam room to evaluate the health of your corneas and retinas and the clarity of your intraocular lenses.

-Once this part of the examination is complete, Dr. Askew will discuss your refractive surgery options.
-Based upon your information, he’ll provide statistics on the likelihood of 20/20 vision after the procedure, the risks involved with the surgery, and steps for follow-up care.
-He will also answer any questions you may have.
+Once this part of the examination is complete, your doctor will discuss your refractive surgery options.
+Based upon your information, they will provide statistics on the likelihood of 20/20 vision after the procedure, the risks involved with the surgery, and steps for follow-up care.
+They will also answer any questions you may have.

-If it’s determined that you’re a good candidate for refractive surgery, Sandy, another of our technicians will direct you to the consult room where she will go over the costs of the procedure, the follow-up course, any medications you may need, all risk factors associated with the procedure, and your scheduling options.
+If it’s determined that you’re a good candidate for refractive surgery, one of our technicians will direct you to the consulting room where she will go over the costs of the procedure, the follow-up course, any medications you may need, all risk factors associated with the procedure, and your scheduling options.